jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 ---

 # Introduction
-In the [Why It Works](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html) blog, I featured some knowledge/dependency theory and why I feel that the practice of that theory is one of the main reasons that Hexagonal Architecture works so well.
+In the [Why It Works](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html) blog, I featured knowledge/dependency theory and why I feel that the practice of that theory is one of the main reasons that Hexagonal Architecture works so well.

-This blog entry will expand upon those ideas with some additional design options that may be useful in future projects.
+This blog entry will expand upon those ideas with some additional design options that may be useful in designs that feature Hexagonal Architecture principles.

 These additional design options are mostly my ideas.
-I'm branching away from Alistair Cockburn and Bob Martin, who popularized this architecture/design to start with.
+I'm branching away from Alistair Cockburn and Bob Martin, who created and popularized this architecture/design.
 Their presentations tend to be more limited.
 That may be because their presentations are focused upon _architecture_ whereas I feel this is really a _design_.
 Architecture can be a subset of design, but I think that good design can be applied at any layer of abstraction.

 Alistair Cockburn posted this [declaration](https://twitter.com/TotherAlistair/status/1704531058023141490) on X/Twitter in September, 2023:
 > For those who keep asking about #hexagonalarchitecture layers, here it is:
 There are only 2 layers: inside. outside.
 No relation to layers in Clean, Onion, DDD, Modular Monolith, nothing.
 Stop dragging them into the pic.
 What you do inside each layer is all your biz, not mine.

 I sort of understand what he's trying to say here.
-I interpret his statement as saying that Hexagonal Architecture (Ports and Adapters) is only about the Port and the Adapter that plugs into the port.
+I interpret his statement as saying that Hexagonal Architecture (Ports and Adapters) is only about the Port and the Adapter.
 The Port is inside.
 The Adapter is outside.

 But I think he's throwing away so much richness of the design with this constrained definition.
-He views this design as basically my red hexagon.
-I add a few more parts to the design, including the purple hexagon.
-I also feel that so much of this design applies to
+He views this design as basically the parts I represent as the red hexagon with the elements on either side.
+I add a few more elements to the design, including the purple hexagon.
-_Clean, Onion, DDD, Modular Monolith_ and more.
-I plan to blog more about the relationship of Hexagonal Architecture to these concepts, I've already blogged about Clean and Onion, do some degree, in my [Hexagonal/Clean Compare and Contrast blog](https://jhumelsine.github.io/2023/11/13/hexagonal-architecture-clean-architecture.html).
-However, after five sequential blog entries about Hexagonal Architecture, I'm going to take a break for a bit and return to other topics for a bit.
+I also feel that so much of this design applies to _Clean, Onion, DDD, Modular Monolith_ and more.
+I plan to blog more about the relationship of Hexagonal Architecture to these concepts.
+I've already blogged about Clean and Onion, to some degree, in [Hexagonal/Clean Compare and Contrast blog](https://jhumelsine.github.io/2023/11/13/hexagonal-architecture-clean-architecture.html).
+However, after five sequential blog entries about Hexagonal Architecture, I'm going to take a break for a bit after this blog and return to other topics for a while.
 I'll eventually circle back to Hexagonal Architecture.

-Cockburn doesn't say that you can't do more.
+Cockburn doesn't say that you can't do more with Hexagonal Architecture.
 He just says that he doesn't care what you do.

 Bob Martin adds a few more layers to Clean Architecture than Cockburn does in Hexagonal Architecture.
 Martin indicates dependency from the outer most **Frameworks and Drivers** ring pointing inward toward the **Interface Adapters** ring.
-I think this is the wrong direction as I mentioned in the [Frameworks and Drivers](https://jhumelsine.github.io/2023/11/13/hexagonal-architecture-clean-architecture.html#frameworks-and-drivers) section of my comparision blog.
+I think this is the wrong direction as I mentioned in the [Frameworks and Drivers](https://jhumelsine.github.io/2023/11/13/hexagonal-architecture-clean-architecture.html#frameworks-and-drivers) section of the comparision blog.
 I represent this boundary as a purple hexagon, and in my diagrams the knowledge and dependency arrows all point outward.
+That change will become important later.

 # Refresher
 This blog is a continuation of [Why It Works](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html), but I'll include a refresher here.